ECE-Engineer/MachineLearning-BigData-Project/README.md

 ### Assignment Two
 Task Number | Task Title | COMPLETED
 ----------- | ---------- | ---------
-1 | Create A Hash-Based Cache For The Data |
+1 | Create A Hash-Based Cache For The Data | X
-2 | Create A Persistent BTree Class Of Keys, With Values In A Separate Persistent Structure Or Files | 3 | Preload At Least 1000 Key-Value Pairs |
+2 | Create A Persistent BTree Class Of Keys, With Values In A Separate Persistent Structure Or Files | X 3 | Preload At Least 1000 Key-Value Pairs | X
 4 | Pre-Categorize Keys Into Clusters Using K-Means Clustering Or A Similar Metric | 5 | Edit The GUI To Display The Clustering Of The Objects In The Data |